zceehep/comp0034_week7/exercises/2_create_signup_form.md

 Try out what happens when you do and don't meet the validation for each form.

 ## Create a login form
-Use the knowledge gained from the steps above to create a login form that takes the email address and the password.
+Use the knowledge gained from the steps above to create a login form with the following fields:

+- email address
+- password
+- remember me checkbox

 Stop and restart the Flask app and go to http://127.0.0.1:5000/login/